jaehughes/IDPDocs/docs/resources.md

 The Arduino IDE software is installed on the teaching system, or can be used online, or can be downloaded (for free) on to your personal computer.

+First, you need to familiarise yourself with the board and the different pins.
+Read through [this](https://www.circuito.io/blog/arduino-uno-pinout/) page to understand the different inputs types and how the board works.

 **Familiarisation with the Arduino**

 * If you are using the web IDE, follow this into [tutorial](https://create.arduino.cc/projecthub/Arduino_Genuino/getting-started-with-arduino-web-editor-on-various-platforms-4b3e4a).